seancdavis/cambium/README.md

 * `table:columns:[column]`: Each column gets its own unique key, which distinguishes it from others
 * `table:columns:[column]:heading`: The label for the column in the data table.
+* `table:columns:[column]:sortable`: Makes the column heading a link that will sort the data based on that column.
+This means **the column must be a column in the database**.
+* `table:columns:[column]:display_method`: Provides ability to use an alias method for displaying the content.
+For example, you may store a `state` as a integer but want to return a `status` string for the table.
+You'd use `state` as the column and `status` as the display method.
 * `table:buttons:new`: Label for the "New" button.
 If you don't want a new button, remove this setting.
 * `export`: This section handles an export option for your data table.
 Remove